 Getting into the store and out quickly is the name of the game with Apple Pay.
 Not only does it save time and energy, it also helps more securely transmit your credit card information to the retailer's terminals, using a one-time pin that's only used for that transaction.
 Sometimes, however, Apple Pay doesn't quite work as expected.
 Let's take a look at some troubleshooting tips.
+(Note: This article about troubleshooting Apple Pay is also available as a free PDF download.)

 When Apple Pay doesn't work